jermspeaks/christmas-adventure/README.md

 - `UNFINISHED_BRANCHES.md` - Documentation of choices pointing to non-existent sections
 - `DUPLICATE_CHOICES.md` - Documentation of sections with multiple choices leading to the same destination
 - `ISLANDS.md` - Documentation of sections with no incoming links (unreachable sections)
+- `UNNECESSARY_CONNECTIONS.md` - Documentation of sections with more than 3 incoming connections
 - `CHARACTERS.md` - Reference guide listing all named characters in the story

 ## Quick Start